rfc2119/flexo-cicd/README.md

 Flexo is the scoring enigne for SECCDC, written in Go.
 This repository should offer a simple CI/CD pipeline in accordance with Udacity's Nanodegree capstone project.

+## Scanning
+I was going to setup my own [Clair](https://github.com/quay/clair) server using [this](https://aws.amazon.com/blogs/compute/scanning-docker-images-for-vulnerabilities-using-clair-amazon-ecs-ecr-aws-codepipeline/) CloudFormation template as basis, but I did find out that Amazon ECR uses Clair.
+Unfortunately, Docker image scanning is unsupported, as the Dockerfile uses a multi-build setup concluding with the *scratch* image, which is unsupported by Amazon ECR:

+> Amazon ECR does not support scanning images built from the Docker scratch image

+I might change the Dockerfile to use another OS as base OS, but then the image size would definitely quadruple

 ## Quickstart

 ### Running with docker-compose